PhilipYip1988/python-tutorials/008_functions/readme.md

 Up until this point, a specified number of positional and keyword input arguments have been used.

-Sometimes, it is desirable to have more flexibility and instead to have a unction that accepts a variable number of input arguments.
+Sometimes, it is desirable to have more flexibility and instead to have a function that accepts a variable number of input arguments.
 For example conceptualise a simple function that sums numbers:

 ```
 sum_all(1)